 Tomahawk Steak Recipe

-- Remove the steaks from the refrigerator approximately 2 hours before cooking to allow to come to room temperature.
+- Remove steak from fridge.
+Remove the steak from the refrigerator approximately 1-2 hours before cooking to allow it to come to room temperature.

-- Season your steak liberally on all sides with the homemade steak rub (or with salt and pepper).
-Make sure to press the seasonings into the meat with your hand opposed to just sprinkling them on.
+- Season.
+Season your steak liberally on all sides with the Beef Rub (or with salt and pepper).
+Make sure to press the seasonings into the meat with your hand as opposed to just sprinkling them on.

-- Remove the steak from the grill to a separate plate.
-Preheat a cast iron skillet over medium high heat.
+- Preheat skillet.
+Remove the steak from the grill to a separate plate.
+Preheat a cast iron skillet over medium-high heat.
 Drop the butter into the pan and when it's melted and bubbling, it's time to sear the steaks.
-If you're searing at a higher heat on your grill, brush each side of your steak with melted butter.

-- Place the tomahawk steak in the hot pan or on to the grill and sear each side for approximately 2-3 minutes or until desired doneness.
+- Sear.
+Place the tomahawk steak in the preheated skillet and sear each side for approximately 2-3 minutes or until the steak reaches your desired doneness.
 Pull your steak at 125 degrees F for rare, 135 degrees F for medium rare, 145 degrees F for medium, 155 degrees for medium well, or 160 for well done (but please just give this one a go at medium rare... it really is the best).

-- Let the steaks rest for 10-15 minutes before slicing and eating.
+- Rest and enjoy.
+Let the steaks rest for 10-15 minutes before slicing and eating.